 In a variety of ways and contexts, Nick Salvato focuses attention on performances, representational practices, discourses, and dispositions that are figured (often dismissively) by critics as minor or that announce themselves deliberately as minor; and at the same time, he considers the ways in which the concept of minority influences or defines the modern, even as minority conceals the centrality of its definitional power and influence.

 Camille Rankine's first full-length collection of poetry, Incorrect Merciful Impulses was published by Copper Canyon Press in January 2016.
 She is also the author of the chapbook Slow Dance with Trip Wire, selected by Cornelius Eady for the Poetry Society of America's 2010 New York Chapbook Fellowship.
 She has been the recipient of a 2010 "Discovery"/Boston Review Poetry Prize and a finalist for The Poetry Foundation's 2014 Ruth Lilly and Dorothy Sargent Rosenberg Fellowship.

-We wish to acknowledge the English Department, President Bitterbaum and the Haines Fund, The Cultural and Intellectual Climate Committee, the Campus Arts and Lecture Series, and the Provost’s Office for their generous support.
+We wish to acknowledge the English Department, President Erik J. Bitterbaum and the Haines Fund, The Cultural and Intellectual Climate Committee, the Campus Artist and Lecture Series and the Provost’s Office for their generous support.